Adamslab/OpenSlider/Bill Of Materials/Readme.md

 Bearings used are 608RS.
 8mm ID, 22mm OD

+The Y-Axis and Z-Axis use 3 to 4 bearings each (Depending on belt loop length)

 Like these: https://s.click.aliexpress.com/e/_s3uaUI

 ## Electronics:

-For the main branch, an SKR 1.3 is used as the main controller and TMC2130 drivers are used for the motors.
+For the main branch, an SKR 1.3 is used as the controller with TMC2130 stepper motor drivers.

-A 12864 LCD (RepRapDiscount Full Graphic Smart Controller) is used for a display, and local controls with SD functionality.
+A 12864 LCD (RepRapDiscount Full Graphic Smart Controller) is used for a display with local controls with SD functionality.

-12V 5A power supply.
+12V 5A power supply to power the slider.
+5 Amps is the suggested minimum for 3-axis motion.

 (Optional) An ESP8266 module can be added to provide control over WIFI